StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 - Often not appropriate for organising pages (rigid, hierarchical content structure)
 - Small difference to pages with “/” in title
     - For example when moving pages
+- Used in Wikipedia for multilingual page content
 ::::
 :::::